 It’s tough getting your cat to pose nicely for a photo.
 A cat can outstubborn a mule and drive you crazy.
 So, how do you convince your cat to cooperate?
 Let me share my fun tips.
 All you need is your camera and a dash or two of patience so read on….

-How Do I Take Cat Poses I Will Love?
+How Do I Take Cat Poses I Am Proud Of?